Amidattelion/SYMP/README.md

 # SYMP
-SYMP is a customizable Soundboard for Youtube Music Playlists written in Python.
-It comes with two GUI allowing the user to easily save youtube musics to playlists and play them using a soundboard interface or shortcuts.
+SYMP (Soundboard for Youtube Music Playlists) allows you to quickly save the musics you're listening on Youtube to custome playlists, and later play these playlists using a Soundboard like GUI with customisable shortcuts and no Youtube ads.